johnraff/genman/README.md

 # genman
 Shell script wrapper around help2man

-This is a wrapper script around help2man which automates the generation of simple man pages from the output of the `--help` option of executables in a debian package.
+This is a script for Debian packagers which uses help2man to automate the generation of simple man pages from the output of the `--help` option of executables in a package.

 It is easily configured in the package source;
 the man page files can be generated at build time